Straight to the Point

 Dyna-Glo Portable Tabletop Charcoal Grill

 What we liked: At 44 pounds, this grill might require a second set of hands to help assemble and move, but it’s sturdy once you get it in place.
-Testers liked the expansive cooking area and while they did notice some hot spots while cooking, food came off the grates nicely cooked and with pleasing grill marks
+We liked its expansive cooking area and while we did notice some hot spots while cooking, food came off the grates nicely cooked and with pleasing grill marks.

 Due to the Dyna-Glo’s heft, this probably isn’t the grill you’ll carry along to the park, but it’s a great option for small outdoor spaces.
-Testers agree this grill will appeal to grilling beginners thanks to its sectioned grates that allow for the easy addition of charcoal, as well as the conveniently placed vent dampers and ash catcher.
-Similarly, experienced grillers will appreciate the cast iron construction that retains heat well and clocks in at an accessible price.
+It has sectioned grates that allow for the easy addition of charcoal, as well as conveniently placed vent dampers and an ash catcher.

 What we didn't like: Again, this isn't a grill for moving any sort of distance.